Rihanna's Savage X Fenty Show on Amazon: Your questions answered

 Lining up your streaming plans for the weekend?
-Rihanna is headed to Amazon Prime Video Friday, Sept.
-20. But don't expect her music.
+Rihanna is headed to Amazon Prime Video on Friday.
+But don't expect her music.
 Expect her lingerie.
 Yup.
 In case you didn't know, the pop singer sells bras, underwear, bodysuits, leggings, sleepwear, slips, robes and other non-digital wearables, and they're about to make their way down the streaming runway.
 Here's everything you need to know about The Savage X Fenty Show.

 What is Savage X Fenty?

 It's the direct-to-consumer lingerie brand Rihanna and Techstyle Fashion Group launched in 2018.
-It's all about body-positivity and most items can be purchased for less than $60.
+It's all about body-positivity and most items can be purchased for less than $60 (about £48, AU$87).
 Styles range from tame monochromatic microfiber garments to edgier lacy animal prints.

 "My vision for Savage X has always been inclusivity, has always been having women feel confident and expressing themselves through a little lace, a little corsetry, a little T-shirt bra," Rihanna says of the line.